For Immediate Assistance

 Q: Is the Financial Aid Office closed?

-A: Like all business offices on campus, the financial aid office is available is serving students remotely.
+A: Like all business offices on campus, the financial aid office is serving students remotely.
 For a full list of offices, their hours and contact information, visit the Virtual Student Services page.

 Q: Can I still visit the food pantry?

 A: In an effort to ensure the health and wellbeing of our students, the food pantry is providing services remotely.
 Campus appointments are discontinued at this time.
 To make an appointment for services through the virtual food bank, FILL OUT THIS FORM.

 Q: Are campus events postponed?